WTy-2/spec/src/basic_concepts/coherence.md

 Haskell only reports a warning on orphan instances rather than an outright error.
 I believe this is a mistake - orphan instances can trivially lead to overlap and overlap can lead to incoherence.

-[^note]: Note this closely mirrors the syntactic restriction on [Haskell 2010](https://www.haskell.org/onlinereport/haskell2010/haskellch4.html#x10-770004.3.2) instance heads (i.e: without `-XFlexibleInstances`).
+[^note]: This (perhaps not entirely coincidentally) closely mirrors the syntactic restriction on [Haskell 2010](https://www.haskell.org/onlinereport/haskell2010/haskellch4.html#x10-770004.3.2) instance heads (i.e: without `-XFlexibleInstances`).